Haleakala Angus

 Abigail Mitchell

-Abigail Mitchell is a Sociology PhD student at the University of Guelph, having recently graduated from their Master’s program in Criminology and Criminal Justice Policy.
+Abigail Mitchell is a Sociology PhD Candidate at the University of Guelph, having recently graduated from their Master’s program in Criminology and Criminal Justice Policy.
 Her thesis research was on forensic pathologists’ decision-making in cases of sexual femicide.
 Abigail’s PhD research will focus on internet-facilitated child sexual abuse.
 She volunteers with the Femicide Watch Platform, and the University of Guelph’s Sexual Violence Advisory Committee.
 Abigail’s research interests more broadly include femicide, sexual violence, gendered violence, and LGBTQ2SIA+ communities.

 Emmanuel Rohn